isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby mobile devices running the same app.
 The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
 The proximity data collected is stored locally in the userâ€™s mobile device, and is only shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
 The TraceTogether app does not collect or track location data.

-#### 24. Must every visitor download and activate the TraceTogether app?
+#### 24. Must every visitor download the TraceTogether app?

-Yes, all visitors to Singapore must download and activate the TraceTogether app.
+Yes, all visitors to Singapore must download the TraceTogether app.
 They must do so prior to departing for Singapore.

 Children aged 12 or younger in that calendar year and travelling with a parent/guardian are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

 #### 25. After downloading the TraceTogether app, how do i activate it?

 After downloading the TraceTogether app, you need to activate it by following the instructions that appear when you launch the app.
-You should register your profile on the app with the passport number you have submitted for your ATP application.
+You should register your profile on the app with the same passport number you have submitted for your ATP application.
 For more information, please refer to the TraceTogether [website](https://www.tracetogether.gov.sg/).

-If you require assistance on how to download and activate the TraceTogether app, please email <support@tracetogether.gov.sg>.
+If you requrie assistance on how to download and activate the TraceTogether app, please email <support@tracetogether.gov.sg>.

 #### 26. If I change my mobile device on SIM card when I arrive in Singapore, do i need to download the TraceTogether app again?